octopus-platform/bjoern/README.md

 	http://127.0.0.1:2480/

-selecting the database `bjoernDB` and loging in with username `root`, password `admin`.
+selecting the database `bjoernDB` and logging in with username `root`, password `admin`.